 - Applying project management techniques to electrical/electronic systems

 - Demonstrating creativity in the design of systems, components, or processes by researching and developing multiple solutions to problems and using a variety of tools and techniques in their work

-The Student Outcomes are for a graduate with a Bachelor of Science in Electrical Engineering Technology will be able to:
+The Student Outcomes are for a graduate with a Bachelor of Science in Electrical Engineering Technology to be able to:

 - Select and apply the knowledge, techniques, skills, and modern tools of electrical engineering technology to broadly defined engineering technology activities

 - Select and apply a knowledge of mathematics, science, engineering, and technology to electrical engineering technology problems that require limited application of principles and applied procedures or methodologies

 - Conduct standard tests and measurements; conduct, analyze, and interpret experiments; and apply experimental results to improve processes

 - Design systems, components, or processes for broadly defined engineering technology problems appropriate to Electrical Engineering Technology educational objectives

 - Function effectively as a member or leader of a technical team